Phoenix College Financial Aid Office

 - If you wish to be considered for federal aid for courses taken at another institution, submit a completed Consortium Agreement form to the PC Financial Aid Office by the deadline dates indicated above when PC is serving as the parent institution.
 More information about Consortium Agreements is available on the PC Financial Aid Office website by clicking on Financial Aid Forms.

 - If your Financial Aid Award Notification Letter includes a Fed Direct Subsidized and/or Unsubsidized Loan, you must complete a Master Promissory Note (MPN) at least once per academic year and within thirty days of the award or by the end of the add/drop period, whichever comes first.
 PC will not receive loan funds until the MPN is completed.
-For instructions on how to complete your MPN, how to reduce your loan amount, applying for additional Direct Stafford Loan Funds and your rights and responsibilities, please read Direct Loan General Policies and Procedures available on the PC Financial Aid Office website.
+For instructions on how to complete your MPN, how to reduce your loan amount, applying for additional Direct Stafford Loan Funds and your rights and responsibilities, please read Financial Aid Consumer Information document.